ni/systemlink-grafana-plugins/src/datasources/results/query_help.md

 Here are some example queries you can create using the _SystemLink TestResults_ data source:

-- **Summary of Test Results across the system**: View summary of all test results run across a system and the count of tests based on their status.
+- **View all Test Results for a specific product**: View list of test results associated with a specific product, including properties such as status, part number, and test program.

-- **Count of Steps by Status**: Retrieve a list of steps filtered by status conditions and use data transformation to show the count of steps for each status.
+- **Summary of Test Results statuses**: Group test results by their statuses (e.g., passed, failed, terminated) and use data transformation to display the count of results.
+Filter results by product part number and time range (e.g., last 7 days or last month) to view the summary in a Stat visualization.

 ### Additional Resources